shanksauce/Q/README.md

   http://www.rabbitmq.com/

-You might also want to have a MongoDB instance sitting somewhere.
+You might also want to have a MongoDB instance sitting somewhere to store a list of merchants/vendors that could utilize a queuing system.